thezerobit/green-threads/README.markdown

 FUTURE-VALUES (future) Returns the values given to the future when it was completed.

-WAIT-FOR (future) Requires CL-CONT:WITH-CALL/CC environment, causes the current thread to wait for the completion of the specified future and returns the values given to the future when it was completed.
+WAIT-ON (future) Requires CL-CONT:WITH-CALL/CC environment, causes the current thread to wait for the completion of the specified future and returns the values given to the future when it was completed.